sigstore/sigstore-js/README.md

 * `options` `<Object>`
   * `fulcioURL` `<string>`: The base URL of the Fulcio instance to use for retrieving the signing certificate.
 Defaults to `'https://fulcio.sigstore.dev'`.
   * `rekorURL` `<string>`: The base URL of the Rekor instance to use when adding the signature to the transparency log.
 Defaults to `'https://rekor.sigstore.dev'`.
-  * `tsaURL` `<string>`: The base URL of the Timestamp Authority instance to use when requesting a signed timestamp.
+  * `tsaServerURL` `<string>`: The base URL of the Timestamp Authority instance to use when requesting a signed timestamp.
 If omitted, no timestamp will be requested.
   * `tlogUpload` `<boolean>`: Flag indicating whether or not the signature should be recorded on the Rekor transparency log.
 Defaults to `true`.
   * `identityToken` `<string>`: The OIDC token identifying the signer.
 If no explicit token is supplied, an attempt will be made to retrieve one from the environment.